 The following is a list of 4 telecom industry “yeah, buts…”

 You need the service ASAP.
 Yeah, but… nothing happens quickly in telecom.
-In fact, the sooner you need service, the more likely its installation will be delayed (making a promise for early service delivery in telecom is equivalent to discussing a no hitter while it’s being pitched).
-T1 services, from carriers like AT&T, Verizon, CenturyLink and Sprint, require a minimum of 3 to 4 weeks to install and that’s if everything occurs right on schedule.
-Cable companies, like Cox, Comcast and Time Warner, might take a week just to determine if an address is serviceable, even if there have been prior customers.
+In fact, the sooner you need service, the more likely its installation will be delayed (making a promise for early service delivery in telecom is equivalent to discussing a no hitter while it’s being pitched). services, from carriers like AT&T, Verizon, Lumen and others, typically require a minimum of 3 to 4 weeks to install and that’s if everything occurs right on schedule.
+Cable companies, like Cox, Comcast and Spectrum, can be faster but in some instances might take a week just to determine if an address is serviceable.
 Expect delays and be thankful if they don’t occur.

 You can buy cheap, used phone equipment online.
 Yeah, but… good luck finding someone reputable to install or maintain it.
 There’s a reason one-dollar buyout leases exist; used technology loses its value faster than automobiles.
 Phone vendors have better things to do with their time than making a few hundred dollars to install phone equipment they’re not sure about.
 And any company that’s willing to purchase used equipment probably doesn’t want to pay a fair price for its installation or maintenance.